brucedkyle/architectures/docs/sustainableenterprise/sustainablesupply.md

 _Figure 4.
-Updates provided to your data based on information obtrained from 3rd party providers to reduce waste._
+Updates provided to your data based on information obtained from 3rd party providers to reduce waste._

 In this scenario, 3rd Party Logistics provides data for decision making to make your supply chain more sustainable